alpkabac/sukima/README.md

   - Available personalities for Alice: `en-EN`, `en-NSFW`, `en-GURO` and `fr-FR`
 - [NSFW] `!r34` will send a link to a random picture from rule34.xxx
 - [NSFW] `!r34 alice_in_wonderland` is the default, but you can also search multiple tags separated by a space
+- `!evalbot <number of tokens to generate>\n<your prompt>` will execute your prompt and return X tokens depending on your argument
+  - This command can be used freely without the bot remembering either the command nor the output
+  - It can be used as a tool to test evalbots, or just to use the AI model with your own prompt

 # Prerequisites for 6B parameters AI model